 The rules below are the Dirtcar 2019 Rules, this will be used a guideline for the car and the engine.
 When 2020 Dirtcar rules are released, they will supercede these posted below.
 The sportsman class is DIRTCAR sanctioned for 2020.

 - The 2020 Hoosier tire and wheel package for Dirtcar Sportsman will be only legal combonation.
 D300, 400, 500 Hoosier.
 LF 11/82-15 ,RF 13/82-15, LR 13/87-15 OR 13/89-15, RR 13/92-15 .
 Aluminum wheels are legal.

-- Dirtcar mandated rev box will be required in 2017
+- Dirtcar mandated digital rev box will be required in 2020

 - Only GM seal bolt or Dirtcar installed steal tags will be legal on all crate GM engines.
 No other seals will be legal (such as RUSH).

 - All cars must maintain 2450 lbs after any event.
 Weight shown on track scales are final.